 We are so excited to introduce our seven resident bloggers — each of whom will bring their perspective to a host of reproductive justice issues each month.
 If you are interested in blogging for LSRJ, please send us an email at email@example.com.

-SJ Chapman is a graduate of UNC Chapel Hill and Northwestern Law School.
-She lives in Chicago, IL, and is starting work as an associate at Bielski Law Office, Ltd. in the fall of 2013.
-She studies and writes in the field of critical familism and international adoption.
-You can read more at her home blog adoptanewwayofthinking.com, or contact her directly at firstname.lastname@example.org.
+SJ Chapman is an associate at Bielski Law Office, Ltd. in Chicago, IL.
+She is a graduate of UNC Chapel Hill and Northwestern Law School.
+At Northwestern, SJ served as Co-President of the Human Rights Project and Secretary of LSRJ.
+SJ studies and writes in the field of critical familism and international adoption.
+You can read more at her home blog adoptanewwayofthinking.com, or contact her directly at firstname.lastname@example.org

 Anne Keyworth is a 2L at North Carolina Central University and ultimately hopes to do legal and policy work in reproductive rights.
 She has been a longtime advocate of reproductive justice and currently facilitates a women’s group in Cary, NC that focuses on inspiring, educating, and engaging people to invest in programs that make a meaningful difference for women and girls.
 Being from North Carolina – a state that is currently a battleground for reproductive rights – Anne believes that groups like LSRJ will help foster and prepare the next generation of reproductive justice advocates in working towards a more safe, just, and healthy society.
 Her campus LSRJ chapter is just getting started at NCCU this year and Anne is excited about engaging people on her campus.
 Her main interests include reproductive justice in the criminal justice system and in prisons, abortion access, and the impacts of healthcare legislation and litigation on low income women.